ernie/the_setup/05_docker/README.md

    [official Docker redis repo](https://registry.hub.docker.com/_/redis/).
 3. Our previously-built application image, under the unimaginative service name of "app".

+We start off each service definition with a `dns` option, pointing at the IP of our VirtualBox host-only networking adapter.
+This is so that the running containers will know about our *.devel and *.staging TLDs.
+If you don't care about this, or you didn't set up the extra dnsmasq LaunchDaemon [earlier](../02_dnsmasq/), then you should remove these lines.

 We'll need to supply the repository name for the app image we built earlier, and update the environment variables as necessary.
 Environment keys with no value